Mister Photon: Any Type of Crew,

 A term for electronic news gathering, and can be applied to a video crew recording video for broadcast news or news for some online portal or website.
 Sometimes this type of crew can be equated to other types of video crew services.
 SNG, satellite news gathering typically involves an uplink or satellite video truck that uses satellites to broadcast/transmit recorded video to another receiving source such as another satellite truck, television station or similar destination.
 Sometimes these crews transmit video live or to a network with a LiveU or TVU device.
 These devices aren’t cost effective for partially active users due to rent overhead, but are used frequently by broadcast networks.
 Other alternatives are to send video to another bureau from an affiliate bureau, by these technologies of satellite or by LiveU, TVU or file sharing or cloud video sharing.
 File sharing and cloud sharing takes longer to process typically, and is not desirable for same day news.
 Nick, our founder has a large news and ENG, as well broadcast television background, aside from other backgrounds as a videographer, director of photography, as well still photographer.
 Our camera crew is also versed as an ENG video crew with several of our crew members having credits globally in broadcast television.

 This is appropriate to a crew filming with a film camera, but has been misused in instances labeling a video crew as a film crew.
 With the technology of 35mm format video cameras that have the resolution of 35mm format motion picture film, this can still be an appropriate or for higher pixel count sensors.
-The film crew is still in existence in motion picture production, however many cinematographers/directors of photography have transitioned to larger format or Super 35 format sensor based cameras for video, film or television production, including feature film production.
+The film crew is still in existence in motion picture production, however many cinematographers/directors of photography have transitioned to larger format or Super 35 format sensor based cameras for video, film or television production, including feature film production as it’s digital and you have a actual picture of the camera, as opposed to the sometime guesswork exposure of 35mm or Super 70mm film formats where the film has to be developed later, scanned and .
 Film crews are led by a director and or director of photography and often require more crew members and use cameras including 16mm, Super 16mm less commonly, but more often 35mm or Super 70 format film cameras.
 We will not go into all of the advantages of using 35mm based video cameras (UHD or 4k or larger resolutions) over film cameras in depth, but a few are:

 - The ability to white balance the camera to varied lighting temperatures with more ease not having to light for film stock that is loaded in the camera’s magazine.